 Contingencies if plans fail or run behind schedule

-This is on top of all the usual paperwork that comes with home loans including proof of identification, income details, existing assets and liabilities and monthly bills and financial commitments.
-Provided your suite of documentation is in order and subject to you meeting all necessary lending criteria, your loan will be approved.
+This is on top of the usual paperwork that comes with home loans including identity verification, income details, existing assets and liabilities, monthly bills, and financial habits.

 What insurance will I need before I receive approval?

-Accidents happen.
-So, in order to be prepared all lenders will require you to have adequate insurance to cover you as an owner-builder in case anything goes wrong during the construction period.
+All lenders will require you to have adequate insurance to cover you as an owner-builder in the event anything goes wrong during the construction period.

 The exact insurance you'll be required to take out varies from lender to lender, but the most common types of insurance are: